 [ skip to content ]

-Program is designed for teachers with a strong interest in teaching mathematics and at least three years of successful teaching
+Program is designed for teachers with a strong interest in teacher leadership and mathematics and at least three years of successful teaching.

 This course will meet the requirements of students in the Master of Science in Education: PK-8 Mathematics Specialist Endorsement Program, and cannot be used for credit toward any degree offered by the Department of Mathematics and Statistics.
 The course introduces students to a number of topics in PK-8 mathematics and related pedagogical methods.
 Acknowledging that learning with understanding occurs through a process of establishing a solid knowledge base upon which to build, students will explore the many and varied ways in which PK-8 students may develop number sense.
 The focus will be upon the development of best practices for teaching mathematics.
 This requires that the student have knowledge of the content, use a variety of pedagogical approaches, and be able to select and utilize appropriate manipulatives and technological resources that will foster PK-8 student understanding.

 The critical characteristics and responsibilities of Mathematics Specialists as teacher leaders will be explored.
-Structuring classroom assistance through peer coaching, mentoring, observations and conferencing will be highlighted to expand the prospective Mathematics Specialists
+Structuring professional learning for classroom teachers through peer coaching, mentoring, observations, conferencing and relational group learning will be explored for developing teacher leadership capacity.